Access to Rooms

 To help maintain appropriate health and sanitary levels in their personal living area, all residential students are responsible to clean their bedroom and the common areas (bathrooms, kitchen, hallways, and living room) in their living area (module, village, apartment, and house).
 Room checks will be administered by RA’s every two weeks.
 Standards of cleanliness will be communicated by the RA.
-On the first Monday of classes during module meeting freshman and sophomore residents will create an agreed upon cleaning schedule.
+On the first Monday of classes during module meetings, freshman and sophomore residents will create an agreed-upon cleaning schedule.
 Residents living in houses and apartments are encouraged to create a cleaning schedule.
 While school is in session, students will be notified at least 24 hours in advance when RA’s seek to access to a student room for room checks.
-Upon request the resident will be permitted to be present.
+Upon request, the resident will be permitted to be present.

 Damage to or Loss of Personal Property

 The university assumes no responsibility and does not provide insurance or any other financial protection for any personal property.
 FPU recommends students check parents’ homeowner’s policy for inclusion of belongings away from home and obtain insurance protection against loss, damage or theft of personal property.
 We strongly urge all students to lock room doors to prevent theft.
 In the unfortunate event that a student is the victim of theft, they should file a report with their RA, Campus Security, and the Fresno Police Department when appropriate.